RedTurtle/redturtle.prenotazioni/README.rst

 To send the messages via AppIO gateway the **service_code** field defined by **redturtle.prenotazioni.behavior.notification_appio_booking_type** must be compiled in the PrenotazioniType object.
-All the possible values of this field are being taken from an environmennt variable **APPIO_CONFIG_STREAM** which must contain the base64 encoded yaml file wit the following structure:
+All the possible values of this field are being taken from an environmennt variable **APPIO_CONFIG_STREAM** which must contain a base64 encoded yaml file wit the following structure:

 appio_config_keys.yaml::

     - name: Service1
         key: ABC123